 Projects Recently Funded:

-The major project for SFTM in 2018 has been the four literary awards/initiatives in Canada (& in the case of Nova, North America) They are Spark, Echo, Nova & Here (You can find out more about each award/endeavour either by clicking on the highlighted words or in the navigation menu) Whether it's for QT2S/BIPOC writers, disabled writers in Canada (including but not limited those who are physically/invisibly disabled, d/Deaf, blind, neurodivergent, chronically ill or suffering from mental health issues) or other individuals who have been marginalized in #canlit circles, our literary prizes will have donated almost $100,000.00 to writers across Canada by June of 2019.
+The major projects ahead for SFTM in 2019 will be the literary awards/initiatives in Canada, Spark & Soul (You can find out more about each award/endeavour either by clicking on the highlighted words or in the navigation menu) Whether it's for QT2S/BIPOC writers, disabled writers in Canada (including but not limited those who are physically/invisibly disabled, d/Deaf, blind, neurodivergent, chronically ill or suffering from mental health issues) or other individuals who have been marginalized in #canlit circles, our literary prizes will have donated almost $100,000.00 to writers across Canada by June of 2019.
 Keep an eye open on our site as we continue to help amplify these incredible voices and expand upon our funding initiatives.

 Shoot-for-The-Moon was able to provide almost $10,000.00 towards a three-week recreation period for Alysa Pires Dance Projects in November of 2017 (Participating dancers included Salvatore Bonillia, Ryan Lee, Tori Mehaffey, James-Thomas Papandreos, Kelly Shaw, Jarrett Siddall, Colleen Snell, Kathia Wittenborn & Madeline Wright) We were able to assist in providing compensation for a twenty-hour work-week (for three weeks) at CADA standards for the choreographer, nine dancers, and assist in facility rentals along with other expenditures (SFTM is presently matching 10% of every contribution made to this recreation period) This project was also supported by the Toronto Arts Council.